Objectives

 ## mean difference

-Alternatively, if you want to avoid reshaping the data, you can also use the following technique, but note that the arguments supplied here are different to almost all other analyses we will be covering in this module.
+Alternatively, if you don’t want to use a formula, you can also use the following technique, but note that the arguments supplied here are different to almost all other analyses we will be covering in this module.
 The first and second arguments are the columns we want to compare.
 In this example, this is the ‘before’ and ‘after’ column.
 How we specify this is using the following syntax: data$pre.mood.
 This is short-hand for specifying the ‘pre.mood’ column in the ‘data’ data.frame.
-Again, we have to set ‘paired’ to TRUE; however, we do not have to supply a data.frame.
+We also have to set ‘paired’ to TRUE so that the function knows it’s a paired-sample t-test.
+Note, though, we do not have to supply a data.frame using this method.
 So the code looks like:

 t.test(data$pre.mood,data$post.mood,paired = TRUE)